 Combating anthelmintic resistance on calf-to-beef farms

 Stomach worms and lungworm are two of the main internal parasites that affect calf-to-beef animals during their first grazing season and have the potential to significantly reduce thrive.
-Calves show the most severe symptoms of infection, but grazing animals develop immunity to these parasites with age.
+The Teagasc Green Acres team have produced an excellent factsheet on Combating anthelmintic resistance.

 What is anthelmintic resistance?